The-Ronin-Project/infx-fhir-profile/README.md

-# Ronin oncology FHIR profile
+# Ronin Oncology FHIR Profile
 The Ronin oncology FHIR profile assembles a core set of structured data elements for oncology based on FHIR 4.0.1 and mCODE™ standards.
 While mCODE™ is a step towards capturing research-quality data from the treatment of all cancer patients, Ronin's profile modifies/extends mCODE™ to include partner-specific information necessary for Ronin's products.

 # FHIR Shorthand (FSH aka fish)